-1) Effective Japanese language courses fine-tuned to students’ needs:
+1) Effective Japanese language classes fine-tuned to students’ needs:

-- Various core and elective courses addressing students’ individual needs;
+- Various core language classes and applied skills classes addressing students’ individual needs;

 - Different studying modules varying in intensiveness.

-2) Horizon-broadening English-taught courses exploring various aspects of contemporary Japan
+2) Horizon-broadening English-taught classes exploring various aspects of contemporary Japan

-- Courses conducted jointly for domestic and exchange students alike;
+- Classes conducted jointly for domestic and exchange students alike;

 - Original curriculum addressing students’ various needs;